geins-io/sdk-api-mgmt-javascript/docs/ProductParameterApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.ProductParameterApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.ProductParameterApi();
-let id = 56; // Number | The id of the product parameter group to update. let productParameterGroup = new GeinsManagementApiSdkJs.ProductParameterModelsWriteProductParameterGroup(); // ProductParameterModelsWriteProductParameterGroup | The product parameter group data to update. apiInstance.updateProductParameterGroup(id, productParameterGroup, (error, data, response) => {
+let id = 56; // Number | The id of the product parameter group to update. let productParameterGroup = new GeinsSdkApiMgmtJavascript.ProductParameterModelsWriteProductParameterGroup(); // ProductParameterModelsWriteProductParameterGroup | The product parameter group data to update. apiInstance.updateProductParameterGroup(id, productParameterGroup, (error, data, response) => {
   if (error) {
     console.error(error);